dynamic-R/RTM/README.md

 ## Uninstall

-To uninstall *RTM*, locate the *RTM* package in the "Packages" tab in *Rstudio*, and click on the "x" button on the right margin.
+To uninstall the *RTM* package, locate it in the "Packages" tab in *Rstudio*, and click on the encircled "x" button ("Remove package") on the right margin.

-To uninstall manually, type in the R-console (the version of the library may differ, here we assume 4.1):
+To uninstall the package manually, type the following command in the R-console (the version of the library may differ, here we assume 4.1):

 * Windows users:
   ```